Chapter 3.24

 (c) “Director” means the Director of the Puyallup Tribal Employment Rights Office.

 (f) “Entity” means any person, partnership, corporation, joint venture, association, government, governmental enterprise or any other natural or artificial person.
-The term “entity” is intended to be as broad and encompassing as possible to ensure the coverage of this chapter over all employment and contract activities within the Tribe’s jurisdiction and the term shall be so interpreted by the Commission and Courts.
+The term “entity” is intended to be as broad and encompassing as possible to ensure the coverage of this chapter over all employment and contract activities within the Tribe’s jurisdiction and the term shall be so interpreted by the Tribe and Courts.

 (h) “Indian” means any member of a federally recognized tribe.